resphera-jrwhite/mskcc-mutational-similarity-score/README.md

 ./B01-example_data_run.sh
 ```

+### Notes on Runtime (on a normal desktop computer)
+* Installation of Perl modules via cpan requires less than 10 minutes (if not already installed).
+* Uncompression of gzipped source files requires less than 1 minute run time.
+* Demo runs require less than 1 minute run time.

 ## [Issues and Requests](https://github.com/resphera-jrwhite/mskcc-mutational-similarity-score/issues)
 For stakeholders interested in requests for data transfers, methods developement, analyses, documentation, etc, please visit the [issues](https://github.com/resphera-jrwhite/mskcc-mutational-similarity-score/issues) tab to submit a ticket.
 Please select an associated label, mention users in the description and assign to a username when possible.